OvleLab/node-hub/LayerEdge-Node/README.md

 ---

 ✅ **Congratulations!** You've successfully set up your Layer Edge Light Node.
-If you encounter any issues, refer to the official documentation or community channels for support.
+If you encounter any issues, refer to the official [documentation](https://docs.layeredge.io/) or reach out to our Discord.

 ---